vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/gRhyam/paddhatiH/shrIvaiShNavaH/shrInivAsa-deshikaH/02_apara-prayogaH/00/04_shrInivAsa-prastAvaH_En.md

 ## Asthi Sanchayana

 From this page the aligment between the Sanskrit and the Tamil portions has been restored.
 Asthi sanchayana is done on the day following the dahana.
 There is a note that the bones may be collected on the 3rd, 5th or 7th day.
 One cannot envisage for what reason this is to be delayed.
 All are very eager and anxious to collect the bones on the next day especially in the cities.
 The version saying fourth, sixth and eighth day is confusing.
 The procedure is clearly described.
 It is stated that in olden days ladies (who had reached menopause) who have passed the child-bearing stage used to be involved in picking bones.
 This practice has ceased.
-The pot of bones after chanting the mantras and doing the tantras is consigned to water chanting the mantra
+The pot of bones after chanting the mantras and doing the tantras is consigned to water chanting the mantra "Dada punatu"

-> Dada punatu

 (Tamil page 64).

 ## Prabhuta Bali

-The offering of

-> Prabhuta Bali

-is explained in page 71 and 72.
+The offering of "Prabhuta Bali" is explained in page 71 and 72.
 After this, the karta disposes of the Bali and other items in the prescribed manner.
 He takes bath and gets ready for Skanta Homa.
-This is colloquially called
+This is colloquially called "Ananda Homa".

-> Ananda Homa.

 ## Shanti Homa